SoK: A Framework for Unifying At-Risk User Research: Barriers to Protective Practices

 \paragraph{Physical and cognitive capacities are universal} Even for general users, advice about authentication tends to assume impossible cognitive capabilities, such as memorizing a unique, strong password for every account~\cite{fbipasswords,nist800-63}.
 This mistaken assumption is compounded in cases of \cf{underserved accessibility needs}.
 For example, several papers have identified password memorization as a critical challenge for older adults with cognitive impairments~\cite{mentis2019upside,frik2019privacy}.
 Password memorization can be difficult for people with disabilities that relate to alphanumeric comprehension, like dyslexia or aphasia~\cite{marne2017learning}.

 \paragraph{Concepts, values, and experiences are universal} Other \spasadj paradigms rest on ideas, definitions, values, and morals that may not apply universally.
-Shortcomings in these assumptions can create \spasadj risks, especially for \users with different \cf{social expectations and norms}.
+Shortcomings in these assumptions can create \spasadj risks, especially for \users with different \cf{\socialnorms}.
 For example, translations from English to Khmer of concepts like \textit{privacy} within social media settings were hard to understand in the strongly community-oriented culture in Cambodia~\cite{jack2019privacy}.
 Similarly, some refugees who immigrated to the U.S. came from cultures where birthdays were not recorded; when these users were assigned a default value of January 1 in the U.S., authentication systems that relied on knowledge or entropic distribution of birthdays were less effective~\cite{simko2018computer}.

-Separately, Barwulor et al.\ found that moral codes and laws enacted by the U.S. government and enforced by U.S. companies made it difficult for sex workers in other countries, where their work is legal, to access safe payment and advertisement platforms, placing their physical and digital safety at risk~\cite{barwulor2021disadvantaged}.
+Separately, Barwulor et al.\ \cite{barwulor2021disadvantaged} found that moral codes and laws enacted by the U.S. government and enforced by U.S. companies made it difficult for sex workers in other countries, where their work is legal, to access safe payment and advertisement platforms, placing their physical and digital safety at risk.